dcotfr/ktest/README.md

 Utility for defining and executing Kafka message test cases by
 - sending sets of messages *(step action: SEND)* to topics or
-- checking for the presence *(step action: PRESENT)* or absence *(step action: ABSENT)* of messages in topics.
+- checking for the presence *(step action: PRESENT)* or absence *(step action: ABSENT)* of messages in topics or
+- disabling in progress messages *(step action: TODO)*.

 The content of the tested messages can be parameterized by script:
 - generally for an environment *(`onStart` and `onEnd` tags in the configuration)*
 - globally for a test case (`beforeAll` and `afterAll` tags in the test cases)
 - for a particular step (`before` and `after` tags of the step)
 - at the level of a message attribute (by including a marker `${...}`)
--

 Test case sets can be executed sequentially or in parallel, and a JUnit-format report is produced at the end of execution.

-This utility is compiled by default for Linux and supports messages using Avro.
+This utility is compiled by default for Linux *(or WSL2 under Windows)* and supports messages using Avro.

 ### Basic usage and list of available commands
 ```